 The Convertible Pajama is a game-changer in the diaper-changing world.
 The bottom of these footie pajamas has an inseam zipper (no snaps!) to make swapping a diaper easier, while keeping baby mostly covered and cozy.
 To keep kids comfortable, the soft bamboo-rayon fabric regulates body temperature, wicks moisture and is hypoallergenic for sensitive baby skin.
 This super cute sleeper comes in three neutral colors and patterns, and in sizes to fit newborns up to 24 months.

-Just in time for the chilly winter months, Zutano recently released a line of organic cotton pajamas (Big Bear theme pictured above; click here for the entire collection).
+Just in time for the chilly winter months, Zutano recently released a line of organic cotton pajamas (Big Bear theme pictured above; check out the entire collection).
 Choose from oh-so-soft and stretchy two pieces and one-piece zippered sleepers.
 All picks are eco-friendly, GOTS certified 100% organic cotton without any lead, phthalates or flame retardant chemicals.

 Clover Baby & Kids

-The best part of waking up early (gee thanks, baby) is this Bacon and Eggs Footie ($34).
+The best part of waking up early (gee thanks, baby) is this Bacon and Eggs Footie.
 The onesie comes in two colors (petal and haze) and is made with a long-lasting viscose-spandex blend that allows for lots of tossing and turning in the crib, and then playing around the breakfast table the next morning.

-Quilted sleepers can be hard to come by, but Baby Deedee has them in a bevy of colors ($30.50) with warm footies and zippers, with one in between the legs for easier diaper changes.
+Quilted sleepers can be hard to come by, but Baby Deedee has them in a bevy of colors with warm footies and zippers, including one in between the legs for easier diaper changes.
 Soft cotton fabric means these are a safe, flame-retardant-free alternative to fleece PJs, and non-skid soles keep your cruiser safe during any pre- or post-sleep exploring.

 —Whitney C. Harris